AudiusProject/audius-protocol/packages/common/src/api/tan-query/README.md

 2.  **Create the Hook:**

     - Use the `useMutation` hook from `@tanstack/react-query`.
-    - Use `useAudiusQueryContext` for the SDK and `useQueryClient` for cache interaction.
+    - Use `useQueryContext` for the SDK and `useQueryClient` for cache interaction.
     - Implement the `mutationFn` to call the SDK method that performs the change.
     - Implement `onMutate` for optimistic updates:
       - Cancel relevant ongoing queries (`queryClient.cancelQueries`).